kateetak/forge-bulk-issue-ops/README.md

 This optional step involves reviewing and tuning the access to Jira's built-in bulk operations.
 Visit the Jira administration global permissions section, and review the permissions corresponding to "Make bulk changes".

 ### Development Loop

 - Run all forge commands from the `[app-root-directory]`.
 - After making changes to the frontend, run `npm run start` from the `[app-root-directory]/static/spa` directory.
 - Use the `forge deploy` command when you want to persist code changes or after you make changes to the app manifest.
 - Use the `forge install` command when you want to install the app on a new site.
 - Once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command.

+# Customisation

+The app is designed to be support tailoring to an organisation's specific needs, but this requires code changes.
+There are several functions in static/spa/extension/bulkOperationRuleEnforcer.ts that

 # Additional configuration options

-Configuration options can be defined in [static/spa/src/model/config.ts](static/spa/src/model/config.ts).
+Configuration options can be defined in [static/spa/src/model/config.ts](static/spa/src/model/config.ts), but be careful modifying these options.

 # Known issues